What is Mastitis

 Mastitis is an infection and completely unrelated to a genetic disease like breast cancer.
 However, there is some evidence that when non-puerperal mastitis (not related to childbirth and breast feeding) occurs, the chances of developing a non-inflammatory breast cancer within the next year or two or somewhat increased.
 This suggests that a woman may have a higher-than-average genetic predisposition to breast tissue diseases, and it might be a good idea to have breast cancer screening, or at least clinical examination, more frequently.

-Other names and related conditions for mastitis
+Other names and related conditions

 Mastitis is a general term for breast infection, and there are a variety of other terms associated with subtle differences and the presence of inflammation, discharge, and the amount of tissue damage which has occurred.
 Alternate and related terms include subareolar abscess, duct ectasia, periductal inflammation- periductal mastitis, Zuska’s disease, comedo mastitis, mastitis obliterans, plasma cell mastitis, and cholesterol granuloma.